 It is also fine to add keywords to your meta description.
 In some website themes, you can edit the meta description yourself and write anything meaningful to help visitors decide to choose your site.
 Do not use the keyword more than once in your description.

 I hope that I have given you some useful information about keywords and what they do for your posts.
 Also see my post on writing interesting content here.
 Please leave comments or questions in the comment box below.

 About keyword tools

 Many keyword tools are try-before-you-buy.
 Be aware when shopping for a keyword tool, of any limits on the number of keywords that you can search monthly.
 Look for keywords that have high search volume and low competition.

-Jaaxy has a 30-keyword search trial, and then $19/month.
+Jaaxy has a 30-keyword search free trial, and then two different tiers depending on what your needs are.
 I have used Jaaxy, and it is pretty impressive and has a lot of useful statistics, like traffic, and competition for your keyword.
 It also has a “Keyword Quality Indicator” which lets you know about the competition using stop light colors; red, yellow and green for great!
 Click here for a free trial.

 Wordstream has a 10 keyword search trial and then you can search once a day after that.